pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 	5. Tester do the testing.

 A kickoff ensures a shared understanding, prevents ivory tower analyst, testers wont raise defects that are unrelated, devs won't make stuff nobody wants.

-> Acceptance tests are not just tests, they are executable specifications of the behavior of the program.

 Acceptance tests should be written
 - GIVEN (some initial context)